Eulerian Spaces: Admissible Vertex Sets and Combinatorial Alignment

 \subsection{Combinatorial alignment}

 To facilitate comparing edges across different spaces, from now on we will work with admissible vertex sets instead of ground sets.

 \begin{defn}[Combinatorial alignment] Suppose that $Y \subset X$ are Peano continua, and that $V_X$ and $V_Y$ are admissible vertex sets for $X$ and $Y$ respectively.
-We say that $(Y,V_Y)$ is \emph{combinatorially aligned} in $(X,V_X)$ if for every $e \in E(Y,V_Y)$, either $e \in E(X,V_X)$ or $e \subset V_X$.
-In this situation, write $E(Y,V_Y) = E^{\text{real}}_Y \sqcup E^{\text{fake}}_Y$ with $E^{\text{real}}_Y := E_Y \cap E(X,V_X)$ for the bipartition into real and fake edges.
-Finally, we say a combinatorially aligned continuum $(Y,V_Y) \subset (X,V_X)$ is \emph{faithfully} aligned if $E(Y,V_Y) \subset E(X,V_X)$, i.e.\ if $E^{\text{fake}}_Y = \emptyset$. \end{defn}
+We say that $(Y{:}V_Y)$ is \emph{combinatorially aligned} in $(X{:}V_X)$ if for every $e \in E(Y{:}V_Y)$, either $e \in E(X{:}V_X)$ or $e \subset V_X$.
+In this situation, write $E(Y{:}V_Y) = E^{\text{real}}_Y \sqcup E^{\text{fake}}_Y$ with $E^{\text{real}}_Y := E_Y \cap E(X{:}V_X)$ for the bipartition into real and fake edges.
+Finally, we say a combinatorially aligned continuum $(Y{:}V_Y) \subset (X{:}V_X)$ is \emph{faithfully} aligned if $E(Y{:}V_Y) \subset E(X{:}V_X)$, i.e.\ if $E^{\text{fake}}_Y = \emptyset$. \end{defn}

 As an example for combinatorial alignment, consider again the two simple closed curves $C_1$ and $C_2$ inside the hyperbolic tree $Y$ from Figure~\ref{fig:Euleriantraces} in Chapter~\ref{chapter_Eulerianmaps}.
-In both cases, the red simple closed curves enter and leave the hyperbolic boundary circle fairly often, so need to be subdivided accordingly, in order to ensure that their combinatorial structure matches up.
-Note further that $\ground{Y} \cap C_1$ is not an admissible vertex set for $C_1$, as free arcs in $C_1$ intersect $\ground{Y}$ in non-trivial intervals.
+In both cases, the red simple closed curves enter and leave the hyperbolic boundary circle fairly often, so need to be subdivided accordingly, in order to ensure that their combinatorial structure matches up. {With a suitable admissible vertex set, we see that $C_1$ will be combinatorially aligned but not faithfully aligned (as non-trivial segments of $C_1$ run inside the ground space of $Y$), whereas $C_2$ will even be faithfully aligned.} In the same vein, note that $\ground{Y} \cap C_1$ is not an admissible vertex set for $C_1$.

 \begin{lemma} Suppose $X$ is a Peano continuum and $V \subset X$ an admissible vertex set for $X$.
 Suppose $Y \subset X$ is a standard Peano subcontinuum.
-Then there is an admissible vertex set $W$ for $Y$ such that $(Y,W)$ is combinatorially aligned in $(X,V)$. \end{lemma}
+Then there is an admissible vertex set $W$ for $Y$ such that $(Y{:}W)$ is combinatorially aligned in $(X{:}V)$. \end{lemma}

-\begin{proof} Consider an edge $e \in E(Y,\ground{Y})$, that is to say, a free arc in $Y$.
-We show that we can subdivide $\closure{e}$ by a compact zero-dimensional vertex set $W_e$ such that every segment of $\closure{e} \setminus W_e$ is either an edge of $(X,V)$ or is completely contained in $V$.
+\begin{proof} Consider an edge $e \in E(Y{:}\ground{Y})$, that is to say, a free arc in $Y$.
+We show that we can subdivide $\closure{e}$ by a compact zero-dimensional vertex set $W_e$ such that every segment of $\closure{e} \setminus W_e$ is either an edge of $(X{:}V)$ or is completely contained in $V$.